 - a.
 A faculty member who is denied tenure but believes that the case received inadequate consideration may petition the Tenure Review Board ("TRB") for a review.
-Such a review must be requested by January 15 of the year following the semester in which CAPT considered the case, or within 15 days of notification of denial of tenure, whichever is later.
+Such a review must be requested by March 21 of the academic year in which ATC considered the case.
 The candidate must submit to the TRB a letter stating in a clear and concise manner exactly how the consideration of the case is perceived as having been inadequate. - b.
-The Tenure Review Board consists of three tenured members of the Faculty, at least one of whom shall have previously served on CAPT, each from a different department and elected for a three-year term.
+The Tenure Review Board consists of three tenured members of the Faculty, at least one of whom shall have previously served on ATC, each from a different department and elected for a three-year term.
 No member of a candidate's department will sit on the TRB for consideration of the case.
-The Faculty Executive Committee, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's. - c.
-The Tenure Review Board will have at its disposal all of the materials contained in the original tenure file which was available to CAPT, together with the letter referred to in number 1 above.
+The Faculty Executive Committee, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's.

+- c.
+The Tenure Review Board will have at its disposal all of the materials contained in the original tenure file which were available to ATC, together with the letter referred to in number 1 above.
 No other materials may be added, and the TRB will restrict its inquiry to the area or areas of consideration claimed in the candidate's letter to have been inadequate.
-The TRB may consult with CAPT, members of the candidate's department, the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); and others deemed necessary by the TRB to assess the petition.
-The Board shall be bound by confidentiality. - d.
-The Tenure Review Board will convey its recommendation to the President, the Dean of the Faculty/Vice President for Academic Affairs, CAPT, the department Chair or program Director, and the candidate within four weeks after the petition deadline.
-If the Tenure Review Board has determined that the case merits reconsideration, the Chair of CAPT shall initiate the review by convening the Tenure Appeal Committee, a committee consisting of the six members of CAPT plus the three members of the Tenure Review Board.
+The TRB may consult with ATC, members of the candidate's department, the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); and others deemed necessary by the TRB to assess the petition.
+The TRB shall be bound by confidentiality. - d.
+The Tenure Review Board will convey its recommendation to the President, the Dean of the Faculty/Vice President for Academic Affairs, ATC, the department Chair or program Director, and the candidate by April 1.
+If the Tenure Review Board has determined that the case merits reconsideration, the Chair of ATC shall initiate the review by convening the Tenure Appeal Committee (TAC), a committee consisting of the seven members of ATC plus the three members of the Tenure Review Board.